Price changes

 For more information see: Business Tariffs explained

-While this is a difficult time, Bord Gáis Energy has over 45 years’ experience in the energy market.
+While this continues to be a difficult time, Bord Gáis Energy has over 45 years’ experience in the energy market.
 We are part of the Centrica group and we promise to do our best to find a way through these unprecedented times with our customers.

 Carbon Tax